 The barracks and some softer constructions date from the Seventies – the frieze on the sidewalls of the buildings tells it quite clearly.
 The area is protected by a concrete wall, bearing a probably original greenish camouflage.

 The area of the bunkers is fortified with a concrete wall with barbed wire on top running along all its perimeter.
+The size of the bunker is immediately apparent from above – you can look at some aerial pictures from a dedicated flight over the area, see this report.
 There is a gate connecting it to the barracks area, but it is currently obstructed.
 Similarly, the only other gate to the bunker area, located north on the other end of the complex, opposite to the first gate, is not easy to use.

 The external wall of the bunker area is almost perfectly preserved, and abundant traces of camouflage can be easily spotted.